 Students with specific requirements or needs for their program should contact firstname.lastname@example.org.

 I have to take a summer school class/LSAT prep class.
 Can I still do the internship?

 This paid internship is 40 hours a week.
 Hours fluctuate based on the activities of your host site.
 You may be assigned to work evenings or weekend hours if needed.
 We are seeking students who will make the internship program their priority for the summer.
 We discourage students from taking on additional responsibilities while participating in the program.
-It’s also been our experience that many interns have volunteered additional hours in order to get a rounded understanding of the work they are doing.
+It has also been our experience that many interns have volunteered additional hours in order to get a rounded understanding of the work they are doing.